Blind Japan Project

 Miyajima Challenge

 The Miyajima Challenge was a roughly 400 km walk that took me from Sanjō Ōhashi bridge in Kyoto to Iwakuni Station in Yamaguchi Prefecture.
-The goal was the famous torii gate on the island of Miyajima in Hiroshima Prefecture, however due to having an extra day in HIroshima after reaching Miyajima, I walked an extra 20 km and reached Iwakuni Station in Yamaguchi Prefecture.
+The goal was the famous torii gate on the island of Miyajima in Hiroshima Prefecture, however due to having an extra day in HIroshima after reaching Miyajima, I walked an additional 20 km and reached Iwakuni Station in Yamaguchi Prefecture.

 • Start: Sanjō Ōhashi, Kyoto 10/02/24